Show all blog posts

 Optional supplementary certificates

 Alongside your degree, you’ll have the opportunity to earn supplementary certificates during your studies.
 Currently, we offer a Certificate in Digital Humanities.
-This certificate comprises four specialized courses and provides students with essential data literacy and digital competencies that are increasingly valued across disciplines in both academic research and professional practice.
-The courses cover core concepts and methodological approaches in Digital Humanities, data analysis using R, and the application of AI within the humanities and social sciences.
-You will acquire practical skills in data work—learning how to locate and process large datasets, analyze texts using machine learning tools, create visualizations, interpret statistical outputs, and apply AI methods to specific research questions.
+This certificate introduces students to digital methods and tools used in historical and social science research, including data analysis, digital archives, mapping, and computational approaches to historical sources.
+It consists of four specialized courses that cover core concepts and methodological approaches in Digital Humanities, data analysis using R, and the application of AI within the humanities and social sciences.

 Share this post with others